From Rare to Well-Done: Master Your Meat Cooking Skills with a Thermometer

 Rare

 For steak, it should reach an internal temperature of 125°F (52°C).
 At this stage, the meat is cooked from the outside.
-The center will be a little bit cold, but it will be red and will have kept most of its fat, giving you that distinct tender and juicy beef flavor.
+The center will be a bit cold, but it will be red and will retain most of its fat, giving you that distinct, tender, and juicy beef flavor.

 Medium-rare

 The Celsius temperature for medium-rare is around 55-60°C (57°C or 135°F to be precise).
-At this stage, the meat will have a brown crust on the outside, its center will be warm and pink in color.
-The meat is slightly firmer but will still hold most of its juice and will still be tender.
-The flavor will be more complex too.
+At this stage, the meat will have a brown crust on the outside, and its center will be warm and pink.
+The meat is slightly firmer but will hold most of its juice and remain tender.
+The flavor will be more complex, too.

 Medium

-Crank the internal temperature up a little to 145°F (63°C), and you will have medium steak.
+Crank the internal temperature up to 145°F (63°C), and you will have a medium steak.
 Medium will have a slightly pink center and warm temperature throughout.
-The meat will be firmer than rare and medium-rare but will still be juicy and tender, with a more pronounced beef flavor.
+The meat will be firmer than rare or medium-rare but still juicy and tender, with a more pronounced beef flavor.

 Medium-well

-For a medium-well steak, you need an internal temperature of 155°F (68°C).
+For a medium-well steak, the internal temperature should be 155°F (68°C).
 At this point, the meat will be slightly pink in the center with mostly grey throughout.
 The meat will be firmer and less juicy but will still be a little tender.
-It will also have a less beefy flavor too.
+It will also have a less beefy flavor.

 Well-done steak

 A well-done steak reaches an internal temperature of 160°F (71°C).
-At this point, the meat will be wholly grey and will have no signs of pinkness in the center.
-It will be firm and less juicy than all of those mentioned above, it will also have a slightly less beefy taste and will have a dry texture.
+At this point, the meat will be entirely grey and show no signs of pinkness in the center.
+It will be firm and less juicy than all of those mentioned above; it will also have a slightly less beefy taste and will have a dry texture.

 Here are quick guidelines for temperature and level of doneness for other types of proteins: